mdoug/mdoug.github.io/_posts/2014-04-17-secret-world-impression.md

 creation just because it looked ok and you wanted to get the game started.
-But because of this, clothing is expensive in in-game currency, because they offer clothes through the real money shop, which people view as acceptable because they are paying for an in game advantage.
+But because of this, clothing is expensive in in-game currency, because they offer clothes through the real money shop, which people view as acceptable because they aren't paying for an in game advantage, just customization.

 # Ok, Now What